cnsuhao/excel2db/README.md

                            -source excel file to export
                            -dest where sql file is stored
-                           -heuristic used only with -createSchema, go through all rows to find the most suitable data type -run -config<config file>  export data of excel files to database, according to config file
+                           -heuristic used only with -createSchema, go through all rows to find the most suitable data type -run -config<config file>  export data of excel files to database, according to config file'